HOW TO GROW A LAWN FROM SEED

 A lawn will not need to be perfectly horizontal, but you'll probably want to avoid steep slopes otherwise you can end up with drainage issues - i.e. Dry at the top and damp at the bottom – which can result in moss or weed problems further down the line.

 However, it is important to remember not to mix up top soil with sub soil.
-Although it may seem a lot more work, the correct way to achieve this is to remove all of the top soil from the area that is being levelled, then backfill the lower end with sub soil taken from the higher end.
+Although it may seem a lot more work, the correct way to achieve this is to remove all of the top soil from the area that is being leveled, then back-fill the lower end with sub soil taken from the higher end.
 Once completed, replace the top soil back over the whole area.

-Unfortunately, if the ground has been levelled by more than about a foot you will need to leave it to settle for at least a year before seeding your lawn.
+Unfortunately, if the ground has been leveled by more than about a foot you will need to leave it to settle for at least a year before seeding your lawn.
 Why?
 Because the ground will invariably sink over time and this will most likely be at an uneven rate across the whole of the area worked.

 PREPARING THE SITE